 Format

 The Conference seeks to create a learning experience in which there is an exchange of knowledge, social resources (including mental health services, housing, and benefits), language access, workforce development, linkage to mental health care and treatment, HIV, sexual health, social networking, apparent and non-apparent disabilities, and care-giving relationships - considering dependence and independence.
 In their presentations, abstracts will demonstrate how and in what ways opportunities were created, if not for the presenters, but for their respective communities.
-Presentations along the four tracks should examine the physical, mental, and spiritual well-being of LGBTQIA+ Black and Peoples of Color veterans.
+Presentations along the four tracks should examine the physical, mental, and spiritual well-being of 2SLGBTQIA+ Indigenous, Black and Peoples of Color.

-The Conference features two distinct formats: a 45-minute Speaker presentation(s) to establish common starting points, and set the tone for the day and 75-minute Breakout Presentations (Workshops, Panel Discussions, Stand-Alone, and Virtual Poster Presentations).
-These reflect on the conference’s theme –“Building Resilience Through Unity; Facing Changing Battlefields Together,” and explore in-depth many issues impacting our communities’ mental health.
-These will examine the physical, mental, and spiritual well-being of LGBTQIA+ Black and Peoples of Color, as well as treatments, methodologies and modalities of various states of illness, emotional /social dysfunction and disease facing these communities.
+The Conference features two distinct formats: a 45-minute Speaker presentation(s) to establish common starting points, and set the tone for the day; and 75-minute concurrent Breakout Presentations (Workshops, Panel Discussions, Stand-Alone, and Virtual Poster Presentations).
+These reflect on the conference’s theme –"In My Mind: Collective Care; A Climate Solution” with the theme, “Organizing Change with Visible and Invisible Communities for Mental Health and Environmental Justice and explore in-depth many issues impacting our communities’ mental health.
+These will examine the physical, mental, and spiritual well-being of 2SLGBTQIA+ Indigenous, Black and Peoples of Color, as well as treatments, methodologies and modalities of various states of illness, emotional /social dysfunction and disease facing these communities.
 These 75-minute concurrent single/stand-alone sessions, are geared for clinicians/academicians, for community members, and others combined for both groups.

-In the Conference Program, an abstract submission satisfying the NY State Department of Education requirements may qualify and be eligible for Continuing Education Credits for Licensed Clinical Social Workers and Licensed Master’s in Social Work.
+In the Conference Program, an abstract submission satisfying the NY State Department of Education requirements may qualify and be eligible for Continuing Education Credits for Licensed Clinical Social Workers, Licensed Master’s in Social Work, and Licensed Mental Health Counselors.
 On the Conference Program, a presentation marked CE indicates that a person attending for the duration and completing the evaluation can earn one-credit hour toward their license.

 Recognizing the devastation wreaked on our communities, the In My Mind Conference endeavors to be open and available to community members and their supporters, advocates, and activists.
 In this sense, the 2025 Conference will be in person .